snaplet/docs-old/docs/04-references/preview-databases.md

-# Preview Database
+# Preview Databases

-:::caution Work in progress
+:::note Experimental

-This is an unreleased feature.
+This is a preview feature.
+We would love your feedback!

 :::

-We are currently evaluating the feature to give developers a "preview database" to code, or run PR previews against.
+We want to give developers a "preview database" to code, or run pull-request previews against.

-Each Snaplet Cloud Project receives a single PostgresQL server instance where multiple databases can be created.
+Each Snaplet Cloud Project receives a single PostgresQL server instance where multiple preview databases can be created.

-The database server is hosted on a [Fly Machine](https://fly.io/docs/reference/machines/) with 1 shared CPU, 1GB of RAM and 3GB of persistent volume.
+The database server is hosted on a [Fly Machine](https://fly.io/docs/reference/machines/) with 1 shared CPU, 1GB of RAM and 10GB of persistent volume.

 ## Overview